This link provides the full read of the 2022-2023 Honor Code. Select it to download:

-Students have the opportunity for one appeal per review.
+Students have the opportunity for one appeal per case.
+Appeals are not available to students who accept responsibility and accept the recommended sanction(s) through the pre-hearing resolution process.
 The decision made in the appeal process is final and the case will be closed upon completion of the appeal process.
 There are no further grounds of appeal beyond this process.
 Appeals of Honor Committee decisions must be submitted in writing within 7 calendar days of the date of the decision letter.
 The decision letter will list the deadline for the appeal.
 All appeal requests must be submitted according to the procedures outlined in the student’s decision notice; this includes, but may not be limited to, submission through the Guardian platform.
 The link and instructions for this process will be provided in the outcome letter.
-Appeals submitted with an incomplete form, do not meet the outlined criteria for an appeal, or do not follow the instructions stated in the outcome letter will not be accepted nor reviewed by the Honor Committee.
+Appeals will be reviewed upon receipt by a representative in the Office of Academic Integrity.
+Appeals which are submitted with an incomplete form as well as appeals that do not meet the outlined criteria for an appeal or do not follow the instructions stated in the outcome letter will not be accepted nor reviewed by the Honor Committee.
 Requests must include the following information:

 - Name and G number of the student

 - Clearly stated grounds upon which the student is appealing A written statement detailing the appeal.
 Optional additional information, including witness statements in cases asserting new information, can be included

 Students can appeal the decision of the Honor Committee based on one or more of the following criteria: